egyping/ecom_lambda_aws_serverless/README.md

-# ecom_lambda_aws_serverless
+# a serverless ecommerce built on AWS lambda

-Backend of ecommerce on serverless technology using AWS cloud native tools
+Lets build a sample ecommerce on AWS with serverless technologies